 Filters are manufactured from differing materials, with disposable fiberglass filters being most typical.
 Polyester and pleated filters grab more dirt but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may be interested in using a HEPA filter, know that's like putting a MERV 16 filter in your heating and cooling system.
 It’s very unrealistic your equipment was created to handle that amount of resistance.
-If you’re concerned about indoor air quality in Champaign, consider adding a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This unit works alongside your heating and cooling system.